BuGlessRB/remixml/README.md

   nodes.
 This API-function is only available from this module if one of the optional `remixml-*dom` modules has been loaded.

+Note: the JavaScript emitted by `remixml2js()` is an internal intermediate format, not a stable contract — precompiled templates must be regenerated with the same Remixml version that runs them.

 #### Reserved object variables

 - `$.sys.lang`<br />